 5. Walk the city walls

 Something free on this list is the trek around the city walls.
-It’s roughly 2 miles of stone offering superb views of the city with some hidden surprises on the way.
-Keep an eye out for the red boards full of information!
+It’s roughly 2 miles of stone, offering superb views of the city with some hidden surprises on the way.
+Keep an eye out for the red boards full of information on your route!

 6. Ride the National Railway Museum

-Another free attraction is the National Railway Museum, which displays a range of artefacts from full royal steam trains to Japanese bullet trains.
+Another of the free York attractions is the National Railway Museum, which displays a range of artefacts from full royal steam trains to Japanese bullet trains.
 The museum is much bigger than it looks and has that wonderful oil smell throughout.

 My favourite part of the museum was the workshop, where from a balcony, you could see the machinery and tools used to maintain the excellent condition of the locomotives.
 Any technology nerd would have a field day in this place.